 Section 4 - Failure to Pay Citation, Ticket or Civil Fine

-Whomever is lawfully issued a citation, ticket or civil fine by a law enforcement officer, or ministry official shall pay said citation, ticket or civil fine at the Ministry of Plenty within seven days of issue or face a $100 surcharge.
+Whomever is lawfully issued a civil citation, ticket or civil fine by a law enforcement officer, or ministry official shall pay said citation, ticket or civil fine at the Ministry of Plenty within seven days of issue or face a $100 surcharge.
 If said citation, ticket or civil fine is not paid within fourteen days then the total shall double weekly until such time it is paid.
 After Fourteen days of outstanding balance, the person is subject to detainment until such time that the citation, ticket or civil fine is paid off.

-Section 5 - Failure to Pay Taxes
+Section 5 - Failure to Pay Taxes & Fees

 Section 6 - Perjury

 Whoever, being lawfully required to depose the truth in a judicial proceeding or in a proceeding in a course of justice, willfully swears or affirms falsely in a matter material to the issue or point in question, or whoever, being required by law to take an oath or affirmation, willfully swears or affirms falsely in a matter relative to which such oath or affirmation is required, shall be guilty of perjury.
-Whoever commits perjury shall be punished by imprisonment for six years or by a fine of not more than five thousand dollars or by both such fine and imprisonment in jail.
+Whoever commits perjury shall be punished by imprisonment for six years or by a fine of not more than five thousand dollars or by both such fine and imprisonment.

 Section 7 - Corrupting or Attempting to Corrupt Party Officials